asterixorobelix/asterixorobelix.github.io/_posts/2020-12-30-CNC_machine.md

 I got a result of 26125 ns on the base thread from the Linux latency test.

 This [steps per mm calculator](https://blog.prusaprinters.org/calculator_3416/#stepspermmlead) is useful for configuring LinuxCnc.
+An alternative is [gSender](https://sienci.com/gsender/)

 ### CAD
 I use Solidworks, an alternative might be [freecad](https://www.freecadweb.org/), since it has CAM built in.
 Fusion360 also has built in CAM, apparently.